ARM-software/rme-sysarch-acs/val_el3/README.md

 Prerequisites:
 --------------
-- When Non-secure EL2 executes 'smc' with imm=0x100, EL3 Firmware is expected to branch to UserSmcCall function which is predefined in ACK.
+- When Non-secure EL2 executes 'smc' with SMC FID, 0xC2000060, EL3 Firmware is expected to branch to plat_arm_acs_user_smc_handler function which is predefined in ACK.
 - 2MB memory must be flat mapped in EL3-MMU with Root access PAS and GPI as ROOT/ALL_ACCESS.

 For more information, see Docs/Arm_RME_System_Architecture_Compliance_Suite_Validation_Methodology.pdf.